Pod-Point/pod-point-ui-toolkit/README.md

 gulp watch
 ```

-Gulp prod - compiles pages and assets and minifies CSS and JS
+Gulp prod - compiles pages and assets, minifies CSS and JS and creates SASS sourcemaps

 ```bash
 gulp prod
 ```

 ## Documentation

 Once you have the repo locally, you can access the docs by opening `/dist/index.html`.

-Note: Whilst in beta the dist folder is being tracked my git so you don't need to compile to view the documentaion files.